Architect flow size

 • Avoid duplication.
 Consider the fact that certain actions such as Call Data Action, Call Secure Data Action, Set Screen Pop, Create Callback, and Call Data Actions can consume a large amount of space depending on how you configure the inputs, success outputs, and failure outputs.

 If you have multiple instances of the same action with generally the same configuration except for a few different settings, best practice recommends that you update the logic to have one instance of the action, and then use variables to pass in the values that change.
 Along with reducing flow size, this method is more maintainable in the future.
-If you must change a setting that previously was common throughout all instances of the action, you now only need to update the setting in the single instance of the action.
+If you must change a setting that previously was common throughout all instances of the action, you now must only update the setting in the single instance of the action.